admb-project/admb/README.txt

    - Linux/Solaris and Sun Studio
    - Linux and Intel C++ Compiler
    - MacOS and Clang Compiler
-   - MS Windows and Visual C++
+   - Windows and Visual C++
-   - MS Windows and Borland C++
+   - Windows and Borland C++
-   - MS Windows and GCC using MSYS Linux emulation
+   - Windows and GCC using MSYS Linux emulation
  * Installation from Binary Distribution
  * Documentation
  * Developing AD Model Builder